redevdevelopers/dsx-main/README.md

 - Keyboard (WASD) and Gamepad input (ABXY) via Gamepad API
 - Main menu, song select stub, settings overlay
 - Simple scoring system and UI
-- Basic chart editor that exports JSON

-How to run:
+# How to run:
-1. Open `index.html` in a modern browser (Chrome, Edge, Firefox).
-For local file access of charts, prefer running a local http server.

-On Windows PowerShell you can run a quick server from the project directory:
+Open Windows PowerShell and you can run a quick server from the project directory:

 ```powershell
 # Python 3